Ramya-teli/Document-analysis-using-LLMs/README.md

 ## 🛠 **Technologies Used**

 - **Python**: Primary programming language.
+- **Java**: Used for text processing and tokenization in large-scale systems.
 - **NLTK (Natural Language Toolkit)**: For tokenization and basic text processing.
 - **Transformers**: For using pre-trained language models like GPT.
 - **Pandas**: To manage and structure document data efficiently.